aappddeevv/scala-vdom/README.md

 scala-vdom is a simple virtual DOM written entirely in scala.
 It is based heavily on virtual-dom and other virtual DOM implementations.

 This library is currently a proof of concept.
-See [Issues]
+See [Issues](#issues).

-The library is initially targeted for the client using scala.js, it will also target the server side perhaps with phantomjs or some otherclever rendering approach.

-This virtual DOM implementation supports:
+This virtual DOM implementation is designed to support:

 * HTML5

-The virtual DOM may work across browser vendors although quirks in those browse may cause problems.
+* Client and server side
+* Asynchronous processing, where possible.
+* Browser API standardization

-Note that the implementation approach allows you to use scala-vdom in multiple ways.
-For example, you can use it as a traditional virtual dom with diffing the full tree or you can use it to stream a set of patches to a node for application (using patches and IOActions) and hence skip the entire vdom diffing process altogether.
+The implementation approach allows you to use scala-vdom in multiple ways.
+For example, you can use it as a traditional virtual dom with diffing the full tree or you can use our own library to create patches and stream them to a node (using IOActions).

-scala-vdom is designed to have multiple, replacable layers:
+scala-vdom is designed to have multiple, replaceable layers:

-* VDom: The virtual DOM layer that creates "nodes" that are eventually rendered into a Backend specific UI widget set, such as the DOM.
+* VDom: The virtual DOM layer that creates "nodes" that are eventually rendered into a Backend specific UI widget set, such as the browser DOM.
 * Patch: A recipe that describes how to change one VDom into another VDom.
-The recipe sometimes uses a VDom instance to conveniently collect together the arguments for describing that change, but it is not conceptually dependent on the VDom layer.
+The recipe sometimes uses a VDom instance to conveniently collect together the arguments for describing the change but it is conceptually independent on the VDom layer.
 * IOAction: A monad that exuecutes side effects.
-Apply a Patch to a Backend specific object is considered a side-effect.
-However, this layer is completely generally and can be used  for a variety of compositional design patterns. a Backend specific environment.
+Applying a Patch to a Backend specific object is considered a side-effect.
-* Backend: A UI environment specific object that knows how to render a VNode, take a patch and create a side-effecting action specific to a UI environment and how to run an IOAction.
+* Backend: A UI environment specific object that knows how to render a VNode, take a patch and create a side-effecting action specific to a UI environment.
+It also knows how to run an IOAction.

 The layers have been created to allow scala-vdom to execute efficienly in multiple environments. scala-vdom was designed to run on clients and servers in both scalajs and non-scalajs environments.
 Most of the core layers create immutable objects that are Backend independent or at least highly decoupled from a Backend.

-## VDom
+## VNode
-Virtual DOM trees are built using the VDom classes.
-VDom objects are immutable.
-Use of VDom is entirely option as you could generate the patches directly yourself.
+Virtual DOM trees are built using the VNode classes.
+VNode objects are immutable.
+Use of VNode is entirely optional.
+You could generate the patches directly yourself.

-VDom trees can be created in multiple ways:
+VNode trees can be created in multiple ways:

-* Creating the VDom tree using a function you define.
+* Creating the VNode tree using a function you define.
 The function may use application specific logic to customize the VDom tree to reflect changes in application state.
-* Creating a singe VDom tree then using a lens (shapeless, scalaz, monacle) to mutate the tree.
+* Creating a singe VNode tree then using a lens (shapeless, scalaz, monacle) to mutate the tree.
 * Using a more friendly API such as scalatags.
 Scalatags needs to configured to generate VDom objects instead of text or DOM objects.

-The VDom class hierarchy is sealed.
-If you wish to write your own VDom type so that you can add it to a tree, use `ThunkNode` and provide a function that produces a Patch when diff is called.
-If you just want to produce a general Patch, write a scala function to create a Patch.
-ThunkNode allows you to add that function as a child into a VitualElementNode.
+* Use a ThinkNode (a VNode subclass) which allows you to generate VNodes from within the tree rather than external to it.

+The VNode class hierarchy is sealed and cannot be extended.

 ## Patching
 Patching is the process of updating a DOM node.
 The updates can be calculated a number of different ways depending on your application.

 * Through the `diff(original, target)` method.
 The diff method applies an external algorithm to create a Patch.
-The external algorithm also narrows down the patch creation process so that a VNode's `diff` method is called on objects that are of the same type.
+The algorithm narrows down the patch creation process so that a VNode's `diff` method is called on objects that are of the same type.
 Each VNode knows how to `diff` with an object like itself much in the same way that it can determine if it is equal to another object of the same